 The Office of Information Technology (OIT) manages the campus computing network, known as FAUNET.
 It monitors the network for performance and reliability, develops new services, and provides assistance on a broad range of connectivity issues.
 All new FAU buildings are equipped to facilitate the FAUNET connection.
-The FAUNET is a fiber optic-based, network that originates in the Computing Center (Building 22) on the Boca Raton campus.
+The FAUNET is a fiber optic-based network that spans to all FAU campus locations.

 The FAU campuses are covered by a wireless network.
 Visit the OIT Wireless site for instructions.

 OIT can install new network connections in campus buildings.
-To have a new connection installed, or to have an existing connection moved, you'll need to submit a ticket in the Online Helpdesk. with the following information:
+To have a new connection installed, you'll need to submit a ticket in the Online Helpdesk. with the following information:

 - Location - Campus, building, room numbers.